MasaCMS/MasaCMS/README.md

 http://localhost:8080

-Then to login type esc-l or go to http://localhost:8080/admin
+To login type esc-l or go to http://localhost:8080/admin

 ```
 username:admin